pnkj999/Visdrone-tracking/README.md

 This repository contains an advanced, highly-optimized tracking pipeline specifically designed for the **VisDrone dataset**, which features extreme altitude drone footage, dense crowds, and sub-20 pixel pedestrian targets.

 ### Why This Pipeline Exists
-Standard YOLO inference (`imgsz=640` or even `imgsz=1280`) systematically fails to recall tiny pedestrians from 4k/1080p drone footage.
+Standard YOLO inference (`imgsz=640`) systematically fails to recall tiny pedestrians from 4k/1080p drone footage.
 Furthermore, standard tracking algorithms (like uncompensated ByteTrack) fragment IDs when the drone pans or tilts quickly.

 This pipeline bridges state-of-the-art detection and classic computer vision techniques to achieve robust tracking where standard trackers fail.

 ---
+# Detector
+first we have used finetuned diffrent detectors to detect the objects in the frame and compared with baseline pretrained yolov8s(640x640 huggingface) .
+At the time of training we kept img resolution as 960px to detect small objects while at inference we took default 640px for fast inference.
+            precision recall mAP50 mAP50-95
+1. YOLOv26s .62         .58    .58    .25
+2. YOLOv8s  .59         .57    .55    .22
+3. yolov8n  .61         .58    .57    .22
+4. huggingface
+yolov8s       .58        .38    .43    .20

+by the qualitative analysis we went through yolov26s for detection as it also have sahi implementation in it.
 ## 1. Smart Tiling Detection (SAHI)
 We implemented **Smart Tiling** using SAHI (Slicing Aided Hyper Inference) to dynamically adapt to the drone's altitude on a frame-by-frame basis:
 - **Pass 1:** Fast, full-frame `1280px` YOLO inference.